invesdwin/invesdwin-context-r/README.md

 ## License Discussion

 Please note that [Renjin](http://www.renjin.org/) (as a fast R-Engine for the JVM) and some [R](https://www.r-project.org/) packages that are used here are licensed under the GPL.
 Thus we have decided to publish some of our R modules (documented in their respective pom.xmls) here as GPL as well.
 Even though the rest of the invesdwin platform is still licensed under the LGPL (if not otherwise noted), you should be aware that by using these GPL'd R modules in your main application you will have to follow the restrictions that are imposed by the GPL.
 If you do not want to make your whole application available under the terms of the GPL, you could go for a compromise by writing standalone applications for your R-scripts (which are licensed under the GPL then) and integrating them by calling them as separate processes via the command line from your main application.
 This at least will provide reusable (and hopefully high quality) command line applications for using R that the rest of the community can use and this will also allow you to leverage R functionality in a legally tolerated way (even though we are no lawyers and this is not any sort of legal advice, it still seems to be [what the FSF came to terms with](https://www.gnu.org/licenses/gpl-faq.html#GPLPlugins)).
 As long as there is no intimate relationship between the main application and the command line application this border case seems to be accepted.
+Another angle is that the GPL is only concerned with redistribution of software.
+So you could redistribute your software without GPL dependencies, but let clients/users/admins install GPL addons manually on their computers/servers.
+That way the user made the decision to combine the software in that way and you don't have to put everything under the GPL because you did not redistribute the GPL code together with non-GPL code.
+Though keep in mind that this is not allowed for the AGPL (Affero) which also makes you put everythig under the AGPL when combining software on a corporate Server that is not redistributed to customers.
 If you have any further advice on this topic, we would be glad to hear more about it.

 ## Runtime Integration Modules